 In partnership with Edinburgh Napier Student's Association we retained Fairtrade University status in September 2015.
 A great accolade, one we first gained in 2009.
 Retaining the status, we have demonstrated that we have a Fair Trade Policy in place (the Policy is ratified annually by the Environmental Sustainability Advisory Group); provide Fairtrade accredited coffee and tea is provided through all catering outlets and at all meetings and events; sell a wide range of products at all outlets (notably in the 1st floor café at Sighthill) and increase awareness of fair trade through information displays, campaigns and events.

 Read our fair trade accreditation document for a full overview of all aspects of our work and view our certificate.
 There are a vast range of fair trade products out there.
-All t-shirts, hoodies and sweatpants sold through IDEA are Fairtrade accredited.
+All t-shirts, hoodies and sweatpants sold through the Development and External Relations Team are Fairtrade accredited.